puppetlabs/bolt/documentation/bolt_configuration_options.md

 ## Global configuration options

 -   `color`: Whether to use colored output when printing messages to the console.
--   `concurrency`: The number of threads to use when executing on remote nodes.
+-   `concurrency`: The number of threads to use when executing on remote targets.
 Default is `100`.
 -   `format`: The format to use when printing results.
 Options are `human` and `json`.
 Default is `human`.
 -   `hiera-config`: Specify the path to your Hiera config.
 The default path is `hiera.yaml` inside the [Bolt project directory](bolt_project_directories.md#).
 -   `interpreters`: A map of an extension name to the absolute path of an executable, enabling you to override the shebang defined in a task executable.
 The extension can optionally be specified with the `.` character (`.py` and `py` both map to a task executable `task.py`) and the extension is case sensitive.
 The transports that support interpreter configuration are `docker`, `local`, `ssh`, and `winrm`.
-When a node's name is `localhost`, Ruby tasks run with the Bolt Ruby interpreter by default.
+When a target's name is `localhost`, Ruby tasks run with the Bolt Ruby interpreter by default.
 This example demonstrates configuring Python tasks to run with a `python3` interpreter:
     ```yaml
     interpreters:
       py: /usr/bin/python3
     ```
--   `inventoryfile`: The path to a structured data inventory file used to refer to groups of nodes on the command line and from plans.
+-   `inventoryfile`: The path to a structured data inventory file used to refer to groups of targets on the command line and from plans.
 The default path for the inventory file is `inventory.yaml` inside the [Bolt project directory](bolt_project_directories.md#).
 -   `modulepath`: The module path for loading tasks and plan code.
 This is either an array of directories or a string containing a list of directories separated by the OS-specific `PATH` separator.
 The default path for modules is `modules:site-modules:site` inside the [Bolt project directory](bolt_project_directories.md#).
 -   `puppetfile`: A map containing options for the `bolt puppetfile install` command.
 -   `save-rerun`: Specify whether to update `.rerun.json` in the [Bolt project directory](bolt_project_directories.md#).
 If your target names include passwords, set this value to false to avoid writing passwords to disk.